Division of Risk, Ethics and Compliance (DREC)

 Texas A&M University relies on all faculty, staff, and students to be knowledgeable about risk mitigation, ethical behavior, and compliance obligations associated with their respective roles.

-The Office of Risk, Ethics, and Compliance (OREC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, investigate and resolve allegations, and reduce the consequences of non-compliance with federal and state laws.
+The Division of Risk, Ethics, and Compliance (DREC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, investigate and resolve allegations, and reduce the consequences of non-compliance with federal and state laws.

 How can we help?

 – Promote a culture of ethical conduct and compliance with legal obligations;

 – Enhance effective response to risks identified in audits; and

 – Communicate standards that clarify regulatory and operational requirement and responsibilities.